Ty-Thetravelguy/weather-way-mp2/README.md

 ## Credits

 - My mentor Spencer Barriball.
-  - Spencer has been great in reminding to make notes throughout my code and put my mind at ease that my project was a good ida.
+  - Spencer has been great in reminding to make notes throughout my code and put my mind at ease that my project was a good idea.

 - When searching for an idea for this MP2, I came across [Steve Griffith on YouTube](https://www.youtube.com/@SteveGriffith-Prof3ssorSt3v3).
-I must give alot of credit to him because without his vidow, I wouldn't understand what I know now.
+I must give alot of credit to him because without his video, I wouldn't understand what I know now.
 Some of the code I used was his, but I made sure I made it unique to my project and that I understood everything I was doing.

 - Lastly, I want to express my gratitude to Ben Smith, my lecturer, for his support and motivation throughout this project.
 I encountered a few personal issues and began to lose confidence in my coding abilities, which I genuinely love.
 Ben was extremely professional and provided guidance that helped steer me back on track.
 Additionally, I am thankful for the extension he granted.